 Optimal Reporting When Additional Information Might Arrive

-Keywords: Bayesian persuasion, disclosure of private information, verifiable messages, commitment
+Keywords: Bayesian persuasion, discretionary disclosure, mandatory disclosure, verifiable messages, commitment

 JEL Classification: D82, M40, M41